Tsumiki Ogami's Not-So-Ordinary Life

 Tsumiki Ogami's Not-So-Ordinary Life (尾守つみきと奇日常。, Ogami Tsumiki to Ki Nichijō) is a Japanese manga series written and illustrated by Miyu Morishita.
 It has been serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday since October 2023.

+Plot

+Yutaka Shinso is a first-year high school student studying at Keiki Private High School.
+In a world where humans and non-humans now live side-by-side, he meets Tsumiki Ogami, a werewolf who treats him kindly, in contrast to the cold reception he received back in junior high school.
+As the two spend time together and he becomes more attached to Tsumiki, he finds meaning in his once-boring life.